AWebb-git/3D3-P2/Submission files/README.md

 1.You can either install the app using the APK or android studio

 --APK--
-1.Plug your phone into the computer, enable file transfer and drag and drop the 3D3P2.apk file into a folder on the phone.
+1.Plug your phone into the computer, enable file transfer and drag and drop the x.apk file into a folder on the phone.
 2.Open your phone's file manager, select the APK file and install.
 --Android Studio--
 1.Enable developer settings on your phone by repedeately pressing the build number field in your "About phone"/"About device" category in settings.